Floating-Point Usage on GitHub: A Large-Scale Study of Statically Typed Languages: Experimental Setup

 After deduplication, random sampling yielded \num{125234729} unique GitHub repository IDs, of which \Pcent{67} (\num{83615678}) were non-fork repositories (step 1).
 Because GitHub returns \num{100} repository IDs per request, but metadata can only be retrieved one repository at a time, we subsampled the IDs to make metadata collection tractable.
 Metadata collection (step 2) for sampled project IDs yielded \num{11924148} project entries.

 At the time of metadata collection, \Pcent{4.6} of the projects were no longer reachable, having been deleted or made private.
-Metadata for the remaining reachable projects is summarized in the first column of \cref{tab:metadata}.
+Metadata for the remaining reachable projects is summarised in the first row of \Cref{tab:metadata}.
 For each statistic, the table reports the minimum, median, and maximum values, as well as the first (Q1) and third (Q3) quartiles.

 In summary, the dataset is skewed towards small, recent and inactive projects.
 More than \Pcent{75} of the projects are younger than two weeks, and \Pcent{85} younger than two months.
-Empty repositories account for \Pcent{19} of the dataset, while \Pcent{49} contain less than 50 lines of code.
+Empty repositories account for \Pcent{19} of the dataset, while \Pcent{49} are smaller than \SI{50}{\kilo\byte}.
 Additionally, \Pcent{12} of the projects are non-empty but have no primary language assigned by GitHub, confirming the need for filtering.
-A small fraction (\Pcent{0.6}) of the projects have a negative age, a consequence of GitHub relying on the local system time of the machine pushing the commit, which may be incorrectly configured.
+A small fraction (\Pcent{0.61}) of the projects have a negative age, a consequence of GitHub relying on the local system time of the machine pushing the commit, which may be incorrectly configured.

-After removing projects with fewer than \locthreshold{} lines of code, that were less than \agethreshold{} months old, or contained no source code (step 3), we were left with \num{1238741} projects (\Pcent{10.81} of the initially collected metadata).
-We refer to these as the ``interesting'' projects in the second column of \cref{tab:metadata} which shows their metadata distribution.
+After removing projects smaller than \SI{50}{\kilo\byte}, that were less than \agethreshold{} months old, or contained no source code (step 3), we were left with \num{1238741} projects (\Pcent{11} of the initially collected metadata).
+We refer to these as the ``interesting'' projects in the second row of \Cref{tab:metadata} which shows their metadata distribution.
 While the number of projects created on GitHub has grown exponentially, with the majority in the last five years, this trend is less pronounced in the filtered dataset.
 The median creation year of retained projects is two years earlier than that of the unfiltered dataset.